ChristianWaechter/VHS-Decode_Capture_setup_comparison/README.md

 #### Domesday Duplicator not modified

 On the unmodified version, the Domesday Duplicator is identical to the hardware assembly as provided in the git.
 The input impedance is 50 Ohm which will cause a high load on the RF output of the VCR when not using a additional impedance matching circuit (like the ADA4857 amplifier).
+Even with the maximuim gain of 8.5 of the Domesday Duplicator, the signal level was pretty low.

 ![unmodified DdD input stage](DdD/DdD_input_stage.png)

-#### Domesday Duplicator modification

-On the modified version, the input filter/impedance and gain setting will be changed to match the VCRs output impedance and signal strength.
-This is usually done on the [ADA4857 amplifier](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards#external-amplification).
-But as the Domesday Duplicator already has an amplifier on board, removing that additional ADA4857 amplifier might increase the signal quality or at least remove unnecessary circuitry.

-- C<sub>in</sub> (C401): 47 uF
-- R<sub>in,load</sub> (R401): removed, not assambled
-- R<sub>bias</sub> (R402 & R403): 33 kOhm each

-The gain range should still be suitable and can be set via the DIP switch on the DdD.
-No hardware change is required.
-Gain could be increased further by changing R407 to 3.3 kOhm.

 | Configuration | Switches | Gain |
 | --- | --- | --- |